dishantTanwar/fsnd_capstone/Readme.md

 **Permissions: Actors**

 `delete:actors`	    can delete actors

-`patch:actors`  	can update existing actor details `post:actors`	    can add a new actor
+`patch:actors`  	can update existing actor details

+`post:actors`	    can add a new actor

 **Permissions: Director**

 `delete:actors`	    can delete actors

 `delete:movies`	    can delete movies

-`patch:actors`  	can update existing actor details `patch:movies`  	can update existing movie details `post:actors`	    can add a new actor
+`patch:actors`  	can update existing actor details

+`patch:movies`  	can update existing movie details

+`post:actors`	    can add a new actor

 `post:movies`	    can add a new movie

+### **Note**: Setting up Auth0 Account and getting JWT-Tokken:
+- To get started with Auth0 authentication, create you account on [their website](https://auth0.com/)
+- Create an application as per your requirement
+- Create an API, and set permissions mentioned above in permissions section of API.
+- In user management, create roles and assign permissions likes of which I mentioned above.
+- Create user on auth web console or by signing up from browser with url like:

+https://{DOMAIN}/authorize?audience={API_AUDIENCE}&response_type=token&client_id={CLIENT_ID}&redirect_uri={http://127.0.0.1:5000/login (in my case) or URL_CALLBACK (one chosen by you)}
+- after success sign up in the url you will see key value pair with key being `token` and value being `<a-JWT-token>.
+Take note of this `JWT-token` as this will be used by the User to make interact with API by adding this token in header of requests.

+- Assign the roles you created above to the User using web console.

+- you are now ready to make requests that are permited to the user as per the roles asigned